Variational Autoencoder (VAE)

 Choosing a VAE

-Location for VAE models is specified in *Settings -> System Paths -> VAE, default is models/VAE
+Set the VAE model path in Settings -> System Paths -> VAE.

 VAE can be set to: